kevinpeno/inline/README.md

 # inline
-css grid component that doesn't use floats
+css grid component that doesn't use floats.
+Supports all browsers if using a [Progressive Enahancement](http://alistapart.com/article/understandingprogressiveenhancement) approach (see [#3](https://github.com/kevinpeno/inline/issues/3))

 Why?
 Because floats need to die in a fire! http://jsfiddle.net/4s7R6/29/